Family Attorney(s) in Missouri, Illinois, Kansas, Oklahoma and Nebraska

 Family law refers to the practice of helping individuals with family relationships.
 It includes helping families pick up the pieces of their lives, while guiding them through this difficult time.
 Family law matters may include the divorce, child custody and child support matters, adoption, paternity, and father’s rights issues.
 Because of the nature of these matters, family law cases tend to be very emotional and strenuous for the parties involved.
 At Stange Law Firm, PC, our attorneys are there to help clients through this difficult process.
 Family law practice may involve any of these following topics:

-Divorce in Missouri, Illinois, Kansas and Oklahoma
+Divorce in Missouri, Illinois, Kansas, Oklahoma and Nebraska

 Divorce is the process of breaking the bonds of marriage.
 When parties get married, they form a legal relationship.
 If they decide that they would no longer like to be a part of this relationship, they must file the necessary paperwork with the courts.